 Unfortunately, many Chihuahua owners don’t teach their little friend to walk nicely on the leash, just because there is no danger for them to be pulled along.
 Because of their small size, Chihuahuas “get away” with pulling, which can cause them to weaken their trachea over time and lead to tracheal collapse.

-Therefore, harnesses are considered a better way to safely control pulling in Chihuahuas.
+Therefore, escape proof harness for Chihuahuas are considered as a better way to safely control these tiny dogs.

 how to find the best HARNESS FOR A CHIHUAHUA?
 5 KEY ELEMENTS

 Unsure what to consider when looking for a harness for your Chihuahua?
 Here are 5 elements the perfect Chihuahua dog harness should feature.

 Because Chihuahuas don’t have a lot of muscle on their neck, many of them end up suffering from tracheal collapse.
 Therefore, we recommend using a harness that takes the weight away from its neck.